openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 For the PID container, **unshare()** or **setns()** changes the container of the child process (not the process).

-You can add a **Container** struct and a **Credentials** struct to the **ProcessCB** of a process to implement the container functionalities.
+You can add a **Container** struct and a **Credentials** struct to the **ProcessCB** of a process to implement container functionalities.
 You can also enable or disable specific container by using compiler switches.

  - The **ProcessCB** struct of each process contains a pointer to the **Container** struct allocated.
 This allows a process to have an independent **Container** struct or share a **Container** struct.
 The **Container** struct contains pointers to the UTS, PID, Network, Mount, Time, and IPC containers.